Herastis/Java-Technologies/README.md

 Define a page for creating a new team or editing an existing one, using a modal dialog.✔️ Define the web-flow using navigation-rules.✔️ Internationalize the user interface and offer support for at least two locales.✔️

+Lab 4

+Compulsory (1p)
+Implement an efficient way for obtaining connections to the database.✔️ Configure a connection pool and a JDBC resource using an administrative tool (such as GlassFish/Payara Console or asadmin).✔️ Create DatSource objects using either JNDI directly or resource injection.✔️

+Homework (2p)
+Create the pages using templates: page.xhtml: describing the general aspect of the application pages: header, content, footer.
+The header should display the title and might include a menu bar.✔️
+The footer will display a copyright notice and the current version of the aplication.
+The header, footer and the menu bar should all be in separate .xhtml files.✔️ dataView.xhtml: a generic page for displaying data as a list, dataTable, etc.✔️ dataEdit.xhtml: a generic page for editing data.
+This could be a dialog containing a generic form.✔️